aspuru-guzik-group/Artificial-Design-of-Organic-Emitters/README.md

 ## File Navigator

-We recommend using our genetic algorithm, JANUS, which is available through pip-installation.
-You can find this at [JANUS Repository](https://github.com/aspuru-guzik-group/JANUS).
+For applying our genetic algorithm to other inverse molecular design tasks, we recommend using the most recent version of JANUS, which is available for installation through pip.
+You can find the code at [JANUS Repository](https://github.com/aspuru-guzik-group/JANUS).
 For more detailed information, you can refer to our publication: [JANUS Paper](https://pubs.rsc.org/en/content/articlelanding/2022/dd/d2dd00003b#!).

-The codes in this repository are a developmental version of JANUS, used to generate molecules.
-Here's a breakdown of key files and their roles:
+The codes in this repository are a development version of JANUS, which we used to generate molecules.
+Here is a breakdown of key files and their roles:

 - `mutate.py`: This script is used to generate a list of mutated (or altered) molecules, starting from a base set.
 - `crossover.py`: This script creates a list of molecules that embody characteristics from two parent molecules.